Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 How much will the hike cost?

-If someone is earning the average full-time wage of around €45,000, the hike next October will cost €45 in extra PRSI over a full year.
+If someone is earning the average full-time wage of around €45,000, the hike in October will cost workers another €45 in PRSI over a full year, on top of a similar increase last year.

 After five years, the average worker will be paying an extra €315 a year in PRSI or around €26 a month.